sctech-tr/sctech-tr/README.md

 <a href="https://github.com/openprofileproject/openprofile">openprofile</a> - an open-source profile builder
 <a href="https://github.com/sctech-tr/betterfetch">betterfetch</a> - a powerful fetch script for.. well, every os that supports sh
 <a href="https://github.com/sctech-tr/uselesscmd">theuselesscmd</a> - a shell full of useless commands
+<a href="https://github.com/sctech-tr/lockedimg">lockedimg</a> - lock your images so nobody can see them :)
 <a href="https://github.com/sctech-tr/upm">upm</a> - a cross-distro package manager
 <a href="https://github.com/remote-shell/server">rmsh (**r**e**m**ote **sh**ell)</a> - a self-hosted restricted shell that you can use to administrate servers or for fun!
 <a href="https://github.com/lolch4t">lolchat</a> - a real-time chat app built with react.js that includes filters, rooms and more!